-In this paper, we proceed much further in the investigation of RCPS.
-In Section II, we first provide a general definition of these states, beyond their specific versions considered in our above-mentioned application-driven papers.
-We then analyze various features of these states and show their potential for QIP, as compared with more standard approaches.
-We especially explain how one may try to handle RCPS by adapting the standard practice in quantum mechanics, which is based on defining other states (namely mixed ones) by a density operator ρ and using the mean value $\text{Tr}(\rho \hat{A})$ of a physical quantity (i.e. observable) A represented by an operator \hat{A} .
-We prove that this standard approach does not allow one to access all the information that is present in an RCPS.
+In this paper, we proceed much further in the investigation of RCPS and their application to QIP.
+In Section 2, we first provide a general definition of these states, beyond their specific versions considered in our above-mentioned application-driven papers.
+We then analyze various features of these states and show their potential for QIP, as compared with more usual approaches.
+We especially explain how one may try to handle RCPS by adapting the usual practice in quantum mechanics and QIP, which is based on defining other states (namely mixed ones) by a density operator ρ and using the mean value $\text{Tr}(\rho \hat{A})$ of a physical quantity (i.e. observable) A represented by an operator \hat{A} .
+We prove that this usual approach does not allow one to access all the information that is present in an RCPS.
 That information can indeed be accessed, by using measurements and the associated statistics of the moduli of the random ket coefficients of that state.
-A major result of this paper is thus that certain QIP tasks cannot be carried out by only resorting to the standard approach to quantum mechanics, whereas they can be performed by exploiting the higher-order statistics of the random coefficients of an RCPS.
-In Section III, we illustrate this phenomenon with a generic example, dealing with non-blind or blind quantum parameter estimation and related to (B)QPT and (B)HPE.
-In Section IV, we focus on the discrete version of RCPS and analyze their connections with usual mixed states, as defined by von Neumann.
-Relationships with other works from the literature, that are more or less connected with RCPS and their higher-order statistics, are then discussed in Section V. Finally, we draw conclusions from this investigation in Section VI.
+A major result of this paper is thus that certain QIP tasks cannot be carried out by only resorting to the usual approach to quantum mechanics and QIP (that is, using only $\text{Tr}(\rho \hat{A})$, as explained above), whereas they can be performed by exploiting the higher-order statistics of the random coefficients of an RCPS.
+In Section 3, we illustrate this phenomenon with a generic example, dealing with parameter estimation and related to (B)QPT and (B)HPE.
+We mainly consider its blind version and briefly comment about its non-blind one.
+In Section 4, we focus on the discrete version of RCPS and analyze their connections with usual mixed states, as defined by von Neumann.
+Relationships with other works from the literature, that are more or less connected with RCPS and their higher-order statistics, are then discussed in Section 5.
+We therefore warn the reader that, beyond the general information provided in the present section, the "state of the art" concerning various aspects of random quantum states is provided in Section 5 (Section 4 moreover addresses a related topic), i.e. once we have described our RCPS in detail, so that the reader can better appreciate the relationships and differences that exist between all these types of states.
+Finally, we draw conclusions from this investigation in Section 6.